 While Nintendo has released a revised version of the Switch with longer battery life, there are more cost-efficient ways to extend your play time aside from buying a whole new system.

 Keeping a portable battery pack on hand is one way that you can keep your system powered up in a pinch.
-So, here is our roundup of the best power banks for Nintendo Switch.
+So, here is our roundup of the best power bank for Nintendo Switch.

 - If you’re looking for an officially licensed product, the Anker PowerCore 20100 has been given the Nintendo seal of approval.
 It is also one of the more pricier options on our list.